intel/he-toolkit/kit/README.md

 ```
 The [recipes](../recipes/) directory contains the usual files to set up a working enviroment.

-#### Back Sustitution in a recipe file
+#### Back Substitution in a recipe file
-The specfic value of a pair (key = "value") in a recipe file can be reused in other sections of the file.
-That can be achieved using the following expressions:
+The value of the pair (key = "value") in the recipe file can be reused in other sections of the file.
+This can be achieved using the following options:

-%key% : it will be replaced with the string value of a key that was defined in the same section.
+%key% : back substitute a value from within the same instance.

-$key$ : similar as %key%, but it must be used when replacing dependecies.
+$component/instance/key$ : back substitutes the `key` from a specific instance.

-!key! : it will be replaced with a string defined from an external source.
-If --recipe_arg is not set, there will be a prompt message asking about it.
+!key! : back substitute a value defined from an external source.
+If `--recipe_arg` is not set, the user will be prompted to provide a value.

 ## Examples